Year 2 KS1 and Year 6 KS2 SATS Tutors and SATs Tuition

-Our SATs Tutors are fully-qualified Primary Teachers; professional, energetic and up-to-date with the current demands of a changing Primary Curriculum and the requirements for Key Stage 1 and 2 SATS Examinations.
+Our SATs Tutors are fully-qualified Primary Teachers; professional, energetic and up-to-date with the current demands of a changing Primary Curriculum and the requirements for Year 2 KS1 and Year 6 KS2 SATS Examinations.
 Lessons are taught at your home and are scheduled at your convenience; whether weekdays, evenings or weekends.

-The majority of parents request Key Stage 2 SATs tuition from Year 5 and the usual pattern is for weekly one-hour lessons.
+The majority of parents request KS1 SATs tuition from Year 1 or 2 and KS2 SATs tuition from Year 5 or 6.
+The usual pattern is for weekly one-hour lessons.
 Initially, teachers will ensure a rich and rigorous foundation before preparing children towards the demands of the exam itself; and in building confidence and exam technique.

 Call us now or send us a short message and we will phone you back

 SATs stands for Scholastic Aptitude Test or Scholastic Assessment Test.
 The more rigorous SATs test the new National Primary Curriculum, which has been taught in schools since 2014.
 SATs tests have been designed to give a measure of attainment in three subjects areas: reading; maths and spelling, punctuation and grammar.

 These tests are set and marked externally, and the results are used to measure the school’s performance (for example, through reporting to Ofsted and published league tables).
 Your child’s marks are used, in conjunction with their teacher's assessment, to give a broad picture of their levels of attainment.

 The Key Stage 1 SATs tests are taken in Year 2; and the Key Stage 2 tests are taken in Year 6.